wayfarer-rus/olcPixelGameEngine/README.md

 Windows (at least in my experience) already have GLFW

-Then do `gradle assemble` or `gradle runReleaseExecutableOlcGameEnginePort`
+Then do `gradle assemble` or `gradle runOlcGameEnginePortSampleAppReleaseExecutableOlcGameEnginePort`

 Assemble will create executable in `build/bin` catalog.
 And second command will run sample app.

-You can switch git branches for different demos, like Asteroid game.
+Couple of demo apps also available and can be directly compiled and run from cmd:
+- Fireworks demo:
+    `gradle runFireworksDemoReleaseExecutableOlcGameEnginePort`
+- Asteroids demo:
+    `gradle runAsteroidsDemoReleaseExecutableOlcGameEnginePort`

 # Disclaimer
-Performance is shit =)
+~~Performance is shit =)~~

-I blame garbage collector for it.
-Probably will do profiling and optimization.
+~~I blame garbage collector for it.
+Probably will do profiling and optimization.~~

+I've made some optimizations with some help from Kotlin native team.
+Now sample app runs with stable 80 fps after short worm-up.

+Will do an additional step after kgl updates to 1.3.50 version of kotlin-multiplatform.

 Port is not fully complete:
 - PNG sprite loading not yet ported